 Although there are no real restrictions as to where the destination folder can be located, to retain the organization and modularity of the Session, it is recommended that any new capture folders are created within the Session folder and ideally within the Capture sub-folder.
 When the destination folder is located outside of the Session folder, on an external drive, for example, that drive must be accessible or online to continue to work with images stored there.
 Image variants will not be available if the drive is not accessible.

-- Go to the Next Capture Location tool.
+- Go to the Next Capture Location tool in the Camera tool tab.

 - From the Destination fly-out menu, select Choose Folder.